Bachelor’s Degree Curriculum

 - LANG240 Biblical Greek and the Art of the Word (2 credits)

-2) General Education Foundation (15 credits)
+2. General Education Foundation

-Foundational courses that develop core academic skills, intellectual habits, and Christian worldview competencies essential for all undergraduate students, regardless of major.
+Foundational courses that develop core academic skills, intellectual habits, and Christian worldview

 - MINS205 Cultivating a Christian Mind (3 credits)

-- b.
-Communication & Information Literacy (3 credits)
+Communication & Information Literacy — 3 credits

 - SOCI150 Research & Writing (3 credits)

-- c.
-Civic & Global Engagement (3 credits)
+Civic & Global Engagement — 3 credits

 - HIST230 Global Civilization and Christian Thought (3 credits)

-- d.
-Social & Scientific Inquiry (6 credits)
+Social & Scientific Inquiry — 6 credits

 - SOCI110 Introduction to Sociology (3 credits)